tangjm/game-of-life-visualisation/src/patterns/gosperGliderGun.md

 top left corner of a smoke:
 <2, 10>

-top left corner of a gate:
+top left corner of a queenBee:
 <0, 20>

 */